 What Is Free Cash Flow?

 Assume for a moment that you have a business checking account, and that account is the only place where you transact funds for your business.
 If you looked at the account on the 1st of January in one year, and then look at it again a year later, the change in balance is your free cash flow.
-While this oversimplifies the actual measurement, it provides a good guide to understand how free cash flow works.
+While this oversimplifies the actual measurement, it provides an excellent guide to understand how free cash flow works.

 Free cash flow (FCF) looks at how much cash your business generates from sales, once you subtract out any outgoing payments for expenses (excluding taxes and interest).
 Lenders often look at free cash flow because if a business runs out of cash, they cannot pay their bills.